 This is a professional relationship between you and your therapist.
 They should know that anything that happens during these sessions is strictly about your mental health and nothing more.

-A therapist should not appear nervous, shy, or unconfident because it can raise doubt for you as the client.
+A therapist should not appear nervous, shy, or unconfident.
 It can be natural for new therapists to experience this, but how can you trust the guidance of someone who doesn’t have conviction in what they say?
 A licensed therapist has much knowledge (backed by a lot of training and graduate degrees) and should be confident about their approach to psychotherapy.

 If you find your therapist is doing most of the talking in your sessions or you’re the only one talking, that’s another red flag.
-The focus should be on you — the client.
+The focus should be on you.
 All licensed mental health professionals are trained in communication.
-That means they should know when to switch topics, how to read body language, how to guide you through tough situations, and when to talk, or not.
+That means they should know when to switch topics, how to read body language, how to guide you through tough situations, and when to talk.

 Contrary to popular belief, a good therapist will never tell you how you should live your life.
 They won’t tell you how to treat your family members, to break up with a toxic spouse, or what hobbies to take up.